typesense/typesense-website/docs-site/content/guide/personalization.md

 - Age group (if you've collected this information already)
 - Gender (for eg, you could rank products relevant to women higher if the user has indicated that they are female).
 - Geographic location (for eg, you could rank products differently for your customers in the US vs Europe).

+## Advanced Personalization

+Typesense's <RouterLink :to="`/${$site.themeConfig.typesenseLatestVersion}/api/vector-search.html`">Vector Search</RouterLink> feature allows you to bring <RouterLink :to="`/${$site.themeConfig.typesenseLatestVersion}/api/vector-search.html#what-is-an-embedding`">embeddings</RouterLink> from an ML model, index them in Typesense and then do a nearest-neighbor search.

+Using this core feature, if you build / use an ML model that takes into account a user's profile attributes, their browsing activity on your site / app, their past purchases, etc along with attributes of your records that you're indexing in Typesense, you could then generate embeddings from this model and send them to Typesense.

+Then when a user logs in, you would generate a similar embedding once again from their profile data and search term, send it to Typesense via a `vector_query` to fetch all records that are "nearest" and render those as personalized results to this user.